drbeco/vpnping/README.md

          -d, --directory  Set the path where to find ovpn files -f, --filter     Filter by prefix
-         -w, --wget       Download ovpn files to directory ./ovpn-files
+         -w, --wget       Download ovpn files to directory ./ovpn-files -e, --stderr     Print also to stderr.
+Useful if piping, e.g.: $ ./nordping.sh | sort -nk3
 ```

 ## Exit status: